Sustainable Food Systems Certificate Info Session

 Are you a graduate student interested in sustainability, food justice, and the future of our food systems?
 The Sustainable Food Systems Initiative is hosting a virtual information session about the Sustainable Food Systems Graduate Certificate - an interdisciplinary approach to exploring and solving issues of sustainable food production, access, and utilization.
 There will also be an update on the National Needs Fellowship program.

 What we eat and how we eat have major implications for our future sustainability and health.
-Foodshed UGA is an initiative of the Sustainable Food Systems Initiative, Office of Service-Learning, and the Office of Sustainability in collaboration with valued campus and community partners, to engage the campus and community in sustainability and innovation through the food we eat.
+Foodshed UGA is a new initiative to engage the campus and community in sustainability and innovation through the food we eat.